Uncle Jam Wants You: Significance

-In some ways, Uncle Jam Wants You (a reference to the "Uncle Sam wants you!"
-US Army recruitment posters) is a more militant sequel to the group's previous album, One Nation Under a Groove.
-Whereas that album described an ideal country ruled by Funk, "Uncle Jam" attempts to provoke the conversion into Funkadelia.
+Uncle Jam Wants You (a reference to the "Uncle Sam wants you!"
+US Army recruitment posters) may be a more militant sequel to the band's previous album, One Nation Under a Groove, with the band waging war against the rise of disco.
 Its purpose is also (as the cover claims) to "rescue dance music from the blahs."

-The cover art depicts George Clinton in a Huey Newton-Black Panthers pose, reflecting the more martial lyrical themes of the album.
+The cover art depicts George Clinton in a Huey Newton-Black Panthers pose.
 The album features the band's last big hit single, "(Not Just) Knee Deep", an edited version of which went to number one on the Billboard Soul singles charts.
-This album had a profound influence on the West Coast hip-hop scene, especially the legendary DJ organization known as Uncle Jamm's Army.
+The album title was adopted by the DJ organization known as Uncle Jamm's Army.

-Samples of the 15-minute cut "(Not Just) Knee Deep" can be heard in De La Soul's "Me Myself and I" (1989), the Teddy Riley-produced "Get Away," and several of Dr. Dre's productions.
+Samples of the 15-minute cut "(Not Just) Knee Deep" can be heard on Digital Underground's "Kiss You Back"; the track has also been used by De La Soul for their song "Me Myself and I".